(Revised March 2015)

 5. Object of service and warranty

-5.1 A valuation prepared by Auctionata include a determined estimation of value and brief details of the item (e.g. date, material, size, artist etc.) The Auctionata experts will always make valuations to the best of their knowledge.
-Unless it has been expressly agreed otherwise in writing (email is sufficient) in individual cases and a direct inspection has taken place, the valuations prepared for customers shall always constitute so-called “remote valuations”.
-This means that the Auctionata experts have prepared the catalog description “remotely”, i.e. without having inspected the items directly.
-It follows from this that the valuation constitutes a conditional and provisional arrangement until Auctionata conducts a final direct valuation of the items, and that Auctionata does not, therefore, supply any information about the condition free from any doubt.
+5.1 A valuation prepared by Auctionata shall include a estimation of value and brief details of the item (e.g. date, material, size, artist etc.).
+Auctionata will make all valuations to the best of its knowledge and ability based upon the then-available information.
+Unless it has been otherwise expressly agreed otherwise in writing (including by email), the valuations prepared for customers shall constitute “remote valuations”.
+In other words, Auctionata has prepared the description without having inspected the items personally.
+It follows from this that the valuation constitutes a conditional and provisional estimate subject to change should Auctionata conduct a first hand valuation of the items, and that Auctionata does not, therefore, supply any definitive information about the condition.

-5.2 For this reason, every item will be inspected again closely by the Auctionata experts in the event of delivery for sale in the online shop or by Auction.
-This inspection may lead to a subsequent alteration of the previously determined provisional estimation value.
-The Consignor will, of course, be notified of this as soon as possible.
+5.2 For this reason, every item will be inspected again closely by Auctionata in the event of consignment for sale by auction or via the Online Shop.
+This inspection may lead to a subsequent alteration of the previously determined provisional valuation.
+The consignor will be notified of this as soon as practicable.

 6. Remuneration, Maturity and Terms of payment

-6.1 The remuneration for obtaining fee-based valuations depends on the current Overview of Fees.
-The amount of remuneration depends on whether a “remote valuation” or a valuation through direct inspection is commissioned.
+6.1 The remuneration for obtaining a fee-based valuation is contingent upon the current Overview of Fees.
+The amount of remuneration depends on whether a “remote valuation” or a valuation through direct inspection is requested.

-6.2 The remuneration for the fee-based valuation is to be paid in advance.
-The customer must pay the remuneration immediately upon receipt of the invoice.
+6.2 The amount due for the fee-based valuation is to be paid in advance upon receipt of the invoice.
 Payment on delivery is excluded.
-The customer may effect payment by bank transfer, PayPal or credit card.
-Auctionata shall not charge any fees for this.
+The customer may make payment by bank transfer, PayPal or credit card.

 8. Revocation Instruction

-The agreement concerning the preparation of free of charge valuations may be terminated by either party in writing (including by email) at any time without giving reasons.
+The agreement concerning the preparation of any free valuation may be terminated by either party in writing (including by email) at any time without giving reasons.
 In the case of valuations in return for remuneration, the customer may terminate the agreement without giving reasons at any time until the valuation is complete.
-In this case, Auctionata shall be entitled to demand the agreed remuneration for the services provided with regard to the valuation(s) not yet complete.
+Once the valuation is complete, Auctionata shall be entitled to demand the agreed remuneration for the services provided with regard to the valuation(s) not yet complete.